With the continued increase in COVID-19 cases, SHA is implementing the next phase of its

-Some SHA facilities are currently experiencing temporary disruptions to services and may be temporarily closed to the public.
-As the situation continues to rapidly change,
+As such, some SHA facilities are currently experiencing temporary disruptions to services and may be temporarily closed to the public.

 Please remember to call 911 for emergencies.

 COVID-19 outbreaks in Saskatchewan can be viewed on the

 Government of Saskatchewan's COVID-19 website.
 Some outbreaks may not be reflected in these listings.

 In an outbreak situation, family presence is restricted to Level 3 - End of Life only (SHA Family Presence Policy Directive) unless otherwise communicated by the local Medical Health Officer.

 Care teams are encouraged to support virtual family presence when restrictions limit in-person visits.

 Use the map below to learn about service impacts to SHA facilities.
 Click on the red pins for more information about service impacts for that specific location.
 You can also switch the view to a list that shows all locations in a table format.

 Visitor/family presence has been limited to compassionate reasons only in all long-term care facilities, affiliates and personal care homes effective November 19, 2020.
 No other visitors are allowed into these facilities at this time.
 Limitations are in place until January 15, 2021 when they will be reviewed by the Chief Medical Health Officer of Saskatchewan.
 Acute care facilities are not included in these guidelines, unless expressly stated for individual acute care sites.